KAMO Chronicles #13: "Nobody at KAMO Gives a Fuck About the CrossFit Games."

 After Madison the allure of it all fell away.
 The landscape amongst unseen routes that appear when you have a wristband labeled “Coach” are less like other behind-closed-doors spaces I’ve found myself traversing in life.
 In the warmup area ego or comfort can be seen like ethereal auras.
 No mask can hide the truth.
 Those who have been on the podium move like asteroids arriving at the atmosphere.
 The psyche of admiration.
 On some, the stench of ugly pride.
 Athletes vibrate in mass, working in where they may, in a mode of preparation that surfaces in erratic nervous ribbons throughout their body language.

-The truth is nobody at KAMO give a fuck about the CrossFit Games.
+The truth is nobody at KAMO gives a fuck about the CrossFit Games.
 It’s not what we do, it’s just one thing we’ve done.

 At first glance this may appear an inane declaration.
 To the uninformed, Carvaggio’s “...in the Wilderness” holds no grand gesture.
 Until you see the shadows from the thick of the forestry concentrating doubt on Saint John—brush strokes of a self portrait—a man torn between two worlds, high art and mania.
 The lasting truth of a murderer… a masterpiece.
 Two attributes without abiding mutual exclusivity.
 Much akin to the lure of Games greatness against the grain of community, growth, and general physical preparedness.
 Or simple faith being led towards a reverent gift.